Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson5/README.md

 2. **`gulp compile`** - Ship the module source code to your Intel NUC and run build.sh to compile it.

 3. **`gulp modules --list`** - List all avaliable Azure gateway SDK module binary on your Intel NUC.
-You should find the binary you compiled in step 2 is in `/root/gateway_sample/module/hello_world/build/libhello_world.so` if you haven't change the login username in `config-gateway.json`.
+You should find the binary you compiled in step2 is in `/root/gateway_sample/module/hello_world/build/libhello_world.so` if you haven't change the login username in `config-gateway.json`.

    > `gulp modules --list` will find all .so file on your Intel NUC under specific folders (we call them feeds), you can use the following command to configure the feeds:
    >